Pharmacy Services

 See Section 4 in your Handbook to learn about Prescription Drug coverage.

-You likely get most of the drugs your doctor prescribes at a pharmacy.
-You might get some drugs at your doctor's office or a hospital.
-Most of the time, your doctor will give you an injection (shot) of these drugs.
-Drugs you get at the doctor's office or hospital are covered by Partnership HealthPlan of California's (PHC's) medical drug benefit.
-Medi-Cal Rx covers drugs you get from a pharmacy.
+You may get your prescribed medicines at your provider's office, hospital, or at a pharmacy.
+The ones you get at your provider's office or hospital are covered by Partnership HealthPlan of California's medical drug benefit.
+Medi-Cal Rx covers the medicines you get from a pharmacy.

 How to Get Prescriptions Filled